rajatissar/angular/angular.md

 * Directives are instructions in the DOM.
 * Directives are extended HTML attributes with the prefix n
 * Types of directive:-
-  * structural directive e.g. *ngIf
+  * structural directive e.g. `*ngIf, *ngFor, *ngSwitch`
-  * attribute directive e.g. ngModel
+  * attribute directive e.g. `ngModel, ngClass, ngStyle`
+  * component directive e.g. `customDirective`

 ### 3. Services

 * For data or logic that isn't associated with a specific view, and that you want to share across components, you create a service class.
 A service class definition is immediately preceded by the @Injectable() decorator.
 The decorator provides the metadata that allows other providers to be injected as dependencies into your class.
 * Dependency injection (DI) lets you keep your component classes lean and efficient.
 They don't fetch data from the server, validate user input, or log directly to the console; they delegate such tasks to services.
-* Service is a singleton classes that should be instantiated only once in a angular application.
+* Service is a singleton objects in Angular that get instantiated only once during the lifetime of an application are called services.
 * Services are not modal and component dependent.
 * Service is used for
   * share common data